derdilla/blood-pressure-monitor-fl/README.md

   A cross-platform app to save and analyze blood pressure values and allows easy data export
 </p>

 Track your blood pressure wherever you go.
-Offline, ad-free and open source.
+Offline, ad-free, and open source.
 This application allows you to easily store your records and export all your records to a CSV file.

 ## Getting Started